How to Install a Golf Cart Lift Kit Yourself

 With the old components out of the way, you can install the new front lift kit parts.
 Your kit will come with new, longer spindles or A-arms.
 Pay close attention here, as many kits have parts that are specific to the driver or passenger side.
 The instructions should clarify this.
 Attach the new components where the old ones were.
 Once they’re in place, reconnect the tie rods to the new spindles.
 Make sure the steering knuckles are oriented correctly, which usually means they face the rear of the cart.

-Step 4: Tackle the Rear Suspension
+Step 4: Disassemble the Rear Suspension

 Let’s move to the back.
 The process is similar, starting with lifting the rear of the cart and securing it with jack stands.
 After removing the rear wheels, place your floor jack under the axle to support its weight.
 You don’t want it to drop suddenly when you unbolt it.
 With the axle supported, you can now disconnect the shock absorbers from the axle plates and carefully remove the U-bolts that hold the leaf springs to the axle.
 This will free up the axle from the suspension.